Thursday, October 31, 2013

 Every day in Britain, says Dentinger, people eat one or two species of porcini mushrooms unknown to science.
 These are usually imported from China's Yunnan province.

 The fungal kingdom includes yeasts, plant rusts, smuts, lichen and moulds as well as mushrooms.
 And there are fungal diseases.
-Take white nose syndromeMovie Camera, which is killing North America's bats, or the chytrid fungus that is devastating amphibians.
+Take white nose syndrome, which is killing North America's bats, or the chytrid fungus that is devastating amphibians.

 With its towering mushroom fairy rings, and warmly colourful displays of many pumpkin species, Kew has evoked a fantastic autumnal twist to its popular festival.